 Pat - The camera on the phone is surprisingly good.
 I only wish there was a better zoom feature.

 Great photos, even they were from your phone!
 I love most of what I take, but just bought a camera (we'd gone without for over a year) because sometimes it's just not enough.

 Thank you for taking the time to comment.
 These conversations are my favorite part of blogging.
-Please check back, I almost always respond to comments!Due to an increase in spam, I have disabled anonymous comments.
+Please check back, I almost always respond to comments!Due to an increase in spam, I have disabled anonymous comments and am moderating comments for posts older than 3 days.
 Sorry for the inconvenience.